kirstenfrank/GetCleanData/codebook.md

 Code Book

 ##variables
-Activity		factor	ranges from [1,6], with descriptive labels	describes the activity of the subject subjectID		integer	ranges from [1,30]				describes the identity of the subject timeBodyAccmeanX	numeric	ranges from [-1,1] timeBodyAccmeanY	numeric	ranges from [-1,1] timeBodyAccmeanZ timeBodyAccstdX timeBodyAccstdY timeBodyAccstdZ timeGravityAccmeanX timeGravityAccmeanY timeGravityAccmeanZ timeGravityAccstdX timeGravityAccstdY timeGravityAccstdZ timeBodyAccJerkmeanX timeBodyAccJerkmeanY timeBodyAccJerkmeanZ timeBodyAccJerkstdX timeBodyAccJerkstdY timeBodyAccJerkstdZ timeBodyGyromeanX timeBodyGyromeanY timeBodyGyromeanZ timeBodyGyrostdX timeBodyGyrostdY timeBodyGyrostdZ timeBodyGyroJerkmeanX timeBodyGyroJerkmeanY timeBodyGyroJerkmeanZ timeBodyGyroJerkstdX timeBodyGyroJerkstdY timeBodyGyroJerkstdZ timeBodyAccMagmean timeBodyAccMagstd timeGravityAccMagmean timeGravityAccMagstd timeBodyAccJerkMagmean timeBodyAccJerkMagstd timeBodyGyroMagmean timeBodyGyroMagstd timeBodyGyroJerkMagmean timeBodyGyroJerkMagstd freqBodyAccmeanX freqBodyAccmeanY freqBodyAccmeanZ freqBodyAccstdX freqBodyAccstdY freqBodyAccstdZ freqBodyAccmeanFreqX freqBodyAccmeanFreqY freqBodyAccmeanFreqZ freqBodyAccJerkmeanX freqBodyAccJerkmeanY freqBodyAccJerkmeanZ freqBodyAccJerkstdX freqBodyAccJerkstdY freqBodyAccJerkstdZ freqBodyAccJerkmeanFreqX freqBodyAccJerkmeanFreqY freqBodyAccJerkmeanFreqZ freqBodyGyromeanX freqBodyGyromeanY freqBodyGyromeanZ freqBodyGyrostdX freqBodyGyrostdY freqBodyGyrostdZ freqBodyGyromeanFreqX freqBodyGyromeanFreqY freqBodyGyromeanFreqZ freqBodyAccMagmean freqBodyAccMagstd freqBodyAccMagmeanFreq freqBodyAccJerkMagmean freqBodyAccJerkMagstd freqBodyAccJerkMagmeanFreq freqBodyGyroMagmean freqBodyGyroMagstd freqBodyGyroMagmeanFreq freqBodyGyroJerkMagmean freqBodyGyroJerkMagstd freqBodyGyroJerkMagmeanFreq angletimeBodyAccMean_gravity angletimeBodyAccJerkMean_gravityMean angletimeBodyGyroMean_gravityMean angletimeBodyGyroJerkMean_gravityMean angleX_gravityMean angleY_gravityMean angleZ_gravityMean
+Activity				factor	ranges from [1,6], with descriptive labels	describes the activity of the subject subjectID				integer	ranges from [1,30]				describes the identity of the subject timeBodyAccmeanX			numeric	ranges from [-1,1] timeBodyAccmeanY			numeric	ranges from [-1,1] timeBodyAccmeanZ			numeric	ranges from [-1,1] timeBodyAccstdX				numeric	ranges from [-1,1] timeBodyAccstdY				numeric	ranges from [-1,1] timeBodyAccstdZ				numeric	ranges from [-1,1] timeGravityAccmeanX			numeric	ranges from [-1,1] timeGravityAccmeanY			numeric	ranges from [-1,1] timeGravityAccmeanZ			numeric	ranges from [-1,1] timeGravityAccstdX			numeric	ranges from [-1,1] timeGravityAccstdY			numeric	ranges from [-1,1] timeGravityAccstdZ			numeric	ranges from [-1,1] timeBodyAccJerkmeanX			numeric	ranges from [-1,1] timeBodyAccJerkmeanY			numeric	ranges from [-1,1] timeBodyAccJerkmeanZ			numeric	ranges from [-1,1] timeBodyAccJerkstdX			numeric	ranges from [-1,1] timeBodyAccJerkstdY			numeric	ranges from [-1,1] timeBodyAccJerkstdZ			numeric	ranges from [-1,1] timeBodyGyromeanX			numeric	ranges from [-1,1] timeBodyGyromeanY			numeric	ranges from [-1,1] timeBodyGyromeanZ			numeric	ranges from [-1,1] timeBodyGyrostdX			numeric	ranges from [-1,1] timeBodyGyrostdY			numeric	ranges from [-1,1] timeBodyGyrostdZ			numeric	ranges from [-1,1] timeBodyGyroJerkmeanX			numeric	ranges from [-1,1] timeBodyGyroJerkmeanY			numeric	ranges from [-1,1] timeBodyGyroJerkmeanZ			numeric	ranges from [-1,1] timeBodyGyroJerkstdX			numeric	ranges from [-1,1] timeBodyGyroJerkstdY			numeric	ranges from [-1,1] timeBodyGyroJerkstdZ			numeric	ranges from [-1,1] timeBodyAccMagmean			numeric	ranges from [-1,1] timeBodyAccMagstd			numeric	ranges from [-1,1] timeGravityAccMagmean			numeric	ranges from [-1,1] timeGravityAccMagstd			numeric	ranges from [-1,1] timeBodyAccJerkMagmean			numeric	ranges from [-1,1] timeBodyAccJerkMagstd			numeric	ranges from [-1,1] timeBodyGyroMagmean			numeric	ranges from [-1,1] timeBodyGyroMagstd			numeric	ranges from [-1,1] timeBodyGyroJerkMagmean			numeric	ranges from [-1,1] timeBodyGyroJerkMagstd			numeric	ranges from [-1,1] freqBodyAccmeanX			numeric	ranges from [-1,1] freqBodyAccmeanY			numeric	ranges from [-1,1] freqBodyAccmeanZ			numeric	ranges from [-1,1] freqBodyAccstdX				numeric	ranges from [-1,1] freqBodyAccstdY				numeric	ranges from [-1,1] freqBodyAccstdZ				numeric	ranges from [-1,1] freqBodyAccmeanFreqX			numeric	ranges from [-1,1] freqBodyAccmeanFreqY			numeric	ranges from [-1,1] freqBodyAccmeanFreqZ			numeric	ranges from [-1,1] freqBodyAccJerkmeanX			numeric	ranges from [-1,1] freqBodyAccJerkmeanY			numeric	ranges from [-1,1] freqBodyAccJerkmeanZ			numeric	ranges from [-1,1] freqBodyAccJerkstdX			numeric	ranges from [-1,1] freqBodyAccJerkstdY			numeric	ranges from [-1,1] freqBodyAccJerkstdZ			numeric	ranges from [-1,1] freqBodyAccJerkmeanFreqX		numeric	ranges from [-1,1] freqBodyAccJerkmeanFreqY		numeric	ranges from [-1,1] freqBodyAccJerkmeanFreqZ		numeric	ranges from [-1,1] freqBodyGyromeanX			numeric	ranges from [-1,1] freqBodyGyromeanY			numeric	ranges from [-1,1] freqBodyGyromeanZ			numeric	ranges from [-1,1] freqBodyGyrostdX			numeric	ranges from [-1,1] freqBodyGyrostdY			numeric	ranges from [-1,1] freqBodyGyrostdZ			numeric	ranges from [-1,1] freqBodyGyromeanFreqX			numeric	ranges from [-1,1] freqBodyGyromeanFreqY			numeric	ranges from [-1,1] freqBodyGyromeanFreqZ			numeric	ranges from [-1,1] freqBodyAccMagmean			numeric	ranges from [-1,1] freqBodyAccMagstd			numeric	ranges from [-1,1] freqBodyAccMagmeanFreq			numeric	ranges from [-1,1] freqBodyAccJerkMagmean			numeric	ranges from [-1,1] freqBodyAccJerkMagstd			numeric	ranges from [-1,1] freqBodyAccJerkMagmeanFreq		numeric	ranges from [-1,1] freqBodyGyroMagmean			numeric	ranges from [-1,1] freqBodyGyroMagstd			numeric	ranges from [-1,1] freqBodyGyroMagmeanFreq			numeric	ranges from [-1,1] freqBodyGyroJerkMagmean			numeric	ranges from [-1,1] freqBodyGyroJerkMagstd			numeric	ranges from [-1,1] freqBodyGyroJerkMagmeanFreq		numeric	ranges from [-1,1] angletimeBodyAccMean_gravity		numeric	ranges from [-1,1] angletimeBodyAccJerkMean_gravityMean	numeric	ranges from [-1,1] angletimeBodyGyroMean_gravityMean	numeric	ranges from [-1,1] angletimeBodyGyroJerkMean_gravityMean	numeric	ranges from [-1,1] angleX_gravityMean			numeric	ranges from [-1,1] angleY_gravityMean			numeric	ranges from [-1,1] angleZ_gravityMean			numeric	ranges from [-1,1]